-CIRM funds many projects seeking to better understand blindness and to translate those discoveries into new therapies.
+CIRM funds many projects seeking to better understand diseases of blindness and to translate those discoveries into new therapies.

 Nearly a million Americans are blind, with another 2.4 million suffering significant visual impairment.
 While there are several causes of blindness, the leading cause of all visual impairment is age-related macular degeneration, which affects 1.7 million Americans.